 - Drink small amounts of liquid (less than a quart) throughout the day

 - Learn and practice relaxation and mindfulness techniques

 Improving your eating habits can reduce stress, lower blood pressure, and better sleep.
 Consider eating meals that provide:

 You should also avoid drinking large amounts of coffee or energy drinks.
 If you don’t want to stop drinking coffee, you should at least reduce your caffeine intake.
 This is because caffeine can contribute to increased eye pressure.

 What is the Prognosis for Ocular Hypertension?

-Although glaucoma cannot be prevented in all cases, regular follow-up visits can detect early damage to the optic nerve and control further progression.
+This decreases the risk of eye health complications, such as a progression to glaucoma.
+Although you can't always prevent glaucoma, regular follow-up visits can detect early damage to the optic nerve and control further progression.